pablogs98/MLLess/README.md

 client machine.
 MLLess runs on Python 3.8.x, and a Docker container is required to build MLLess' Cython modules.

 MLLess also requires a Redis and a RabbitMQ instances to communicate the serverless functions and share intermediate state.
 These can be serverless services or dedicated servers, depending on the cloud provider.
+In case you are manually provisioning the servers, follow the configuration guide at [Setting up RabbitMQ and Redis](#setting-up-rabbitmq-and-redis).
 Ensure that both services are up and running before configuring MLLess.

 ### Client installation